tunagencSU/DSA-210-Term-Project/README.md

 Since there is no centralized data set which can contain all the specific parameters and information for analysing these 18 camp sites, the “Unified Data Set” will be achieved by collecting and cleaning the data set obtained by independent sources by the following pipeline:

 * **Meteorological Data:** Data weather condition will be extracted from the meteostat Python library.
 The obtained data will be divided into weekly sections.
 Spatial interpolation will be used for high-altitude areas that lack direct measurement stations.
 * **Digital footprint (Human Density):** for isolated camp sites there is no formal data about human density.
-Therefore to estimate the weekly digital footprint, the annual number of human visits data will be collected by web scraping and offical formal information sources (news, journal etc.).
-Afther the annual data collection, Google comments will be analyzed and the human density will be estimated in weekly periods accordingly by comparing the google comment data and the data collected by web scraping and offical formal information sources (news, journal etc.).
+Therefore to estimate the weekly digital footprint, the annual number of human visits data will be collected by web scraping and official formal information sources (news, journal etc.).
+After the annual data collection, Google comments will be analyzed and the human density will be estimated in weekly periods accordingly by comparing the google comment data and the data collected by web scraping and official formal information sources (news, journal etc.).
-* **Accessibility to the healthcare and city site and road conditions:** to correctly mesure the transportation condition and how much the camp site is isolated from the city, the nearest city site and healthcare center's distance and accessibility is estimated with google maps and web scraping.
+* **Accessibility to the healthcare and city site and road conditions:** to correctly measure the transportation condition and how much the camp site is isolated from the city, the nearest city site and healthcare center's distance and accessibility is estimated with google maps and web scraping.
 Slope data will be estimated accordingly with google earth data.
 Also the road surface data will be estimated from OpenStreetMap for each camp site.

 ## 3. Dataset Characteristics

-* **Collection Period & Temporal Resolution:** The collected data will cover a historical period of 5 years (2021-2025).
+* **Collection Period & Temporal Resolution:** The collected data will cover a historical period of 4 years (2022-2025).
 The collected data will be divided into weekly intervals and be used for the estimation of weather conditions.
-For the human densitiy data all 2022, 2023, 2024 and 2025 Google comments data about camp cites will be analyzed to estimate the monthly human density.
+For the human density data all 2022, 2023, 2024 and 2025 Google comments data about camp sites will be analyzed to estimate the monthly human density.
-* **Sample Size:** The Weather condition data will be the 16 camp sites' weather condition over a 5 years period (208 week) which will be approximately 3328 primary records.
-For the human density, Google comment data ıf the years 2022, 2023, 2024 and 2025 will be analysed, in total there is 52.719 google comments data.
+* **Sample Size:** The Weather condition data will be the 16 camp sites' weather condition over a 4 years period (208 week) which will be approximately 3328 primary records.
+For the human density, Google comment data of the years 2022, 2023, 2024 and 2025 will be analysed, in total there is 52.719 google comments data.
-* **Fixed Data:** The annual number of human visits data will be collected by web scraping and offical formal information sources (news, journal etc.), the nearest city site and healthcare center's distance and accessibility is estimated with google maps and web scraping.
+* **Fixed Data:** The annual number of human visits data will be collected by web scraping and official formal information sources (news, journal etc.), the nearest city site and healthcare center's distance and accessibility is estimated with google maps and web scraping.
 Slope data will be estimated accordingly with google earth data.
 Also the road surface data will be estimated from OpenStreetMap for each camp site.
 * **Key Variables and Expected Units:**
   * *Weather:* Temperature in Celsius (°C), Precipitation in millimeters (mm).
   * *Distance/Access:* Driving time in minutes.